 Customer-Centric App Woos Streamers

 The first big splash came early in 2015 with the release of the NBC Entertainment Digital’s app to support the 40th anniversary of Saturday Night Live.
 Developed to raise the profile of the show and to connect fans from every era with the SNL archive, the app pioneered using semantic data to model how fans think about the show and power both search and personalized recommendations.
 Its launch during the live show rocketed it to the top spot in the Apple App store.
 And its continued success with great reviews and over 100 million videos streamed shows that knowing and connecting with your customer is the key to create a great new kind of experience for your fans.
-Here’s the whole story of the NBC app development and for its full impact check out this Gizmodo article.
+Here’s the whole story of the NBC app development and for its full impact check out the Gizmodo article.

 Customers Click-Thru on Relevant Content

 The trend kept rolling into the world of legal content with the groundbreaking platform developed by the team at ALM Media.
 Facing the dual challenges of content being available online and advertisers being able to find audiences, ALM focused on understanding their customers better than anyone else.
 To do this they created a universal profile of their customers that included not just the traditional usage and registration, but also how they connect to the content – what they were reading and even where they were mentioned.
 ALM created this Universal profile from over 60 sources both internal and external to their organization and then put it right into action.
 I won’t spoil the punch line for you in this great video of Jeff Litvack and and Gene Bishop walking through the project … but like the SNL app, it showed that connecting to your customers and, in this case, delivering them content aligned with their interests, results much better experience for everyone.
 This video is just 15 minutes long – for anyone in the content space or interested in connecting to your customers (i.e. everybody) it is a MUST SEE.